kcoonlab/catch-basin-microbes/README.md

 * Install required packages.
 * `cmd enter` from line `1`.

-## Recreate the Manuscript Figures
+## Recreate the Manuscript Figures, Tables, and Associated Statistical Analyses
-Once the repository has been cloned (above), recreate each figure as follows:
+Once the repository has been cloned (above), recreate each figure/table/data analysis as follows:

 **Fig 1: Locations of collection sites**
 * Fig 1A - Script: `Fig1.R`: run code from line `1` to `15`